+You may not recognize Blind Willie Johnson, but he’s considered one of the greatest bottleneck slide guitarists that ever played.
 Artists such as Eric Clapton and The White Stripes have since covered some of his songs, even though Johnson died poor and underappreciated.

+Although it is uncertain how Johnson lost his sight, his vision was impaired from an early age.
 Whether it was from a lye incident or a result of directly looking at the 1905 solar eclipse, Johnson did not let the disability interrupt his musical career.

+In the late 1920s, Johnson recorded 30 songs that showcased his deep voice and slide guitar abilities.
 His songs include “Dark Was the Night, Cold Was the Ground” “It’s Nobody’s Fault but Mine,” and “The Soul of a Man.”

-Summing up our List of Famous Blind Musicians
+Summing Up Our List Of Famous Blind Musicians

 It’s inspiring to see how many famous blind musicians have gone on to achieve great things in their careers.

 Whether they became well-known for playing an instrument or singing, these examples of success serve as inspiration for people who are faced with similar challenges.

-We’ll be updating this post with more musicians soon so let us know who we should add next.
+We’ll be updating this post with more musicians soon, so let us know who we should add next.